 This program affords an opportunity for engineers and others to advance their competency in analysis and design to better meet the high technology needs of local industry.
 Each student selects two core courses and three graduate courses in one area of emphasis, and the remaining courses must augment and support the area of emphasis.
 Some current examples of areas of emphasis are biomedical, communications, computer/communication networks and security, control systems and robotics, digital signal processing, digital and computer systems, electromagnetics and optics, electronics, networks and filters, and power.
 Students may create other areas of emphasis with the approval of the graduate advisor.
-Students will choose one of the three alternatives: thesis, project, and course-only.
+Students will choose one of the three alternatives: thesis, project, and comprehensive exam.
 Successful completion of a thesis provides a unifying culmination to the program, and an enhanced resume for future industrial or academic endeavor.
 A limited number of laboratory and teaching assistantships are available to qualified graduate students.

 1. A bachelor's degree from an accredited program in electrical engineering or a bachelor's degree from an accredited engineering, natural science or other appropriate program with the requirement that essential undergraduate deficiencies in electrical engineering are removed prior to Advancement to Candidacy.

 To be considered for admission the prospective graduate student must have attained a GPA of at least 2.8 for the last 60 semester units (90 quarter units) attempted prior to entry in the MSEE program.
 The general Graduate Record Examination (GRE) is required.

 The student should apply online at CSU Mentor.
 Do not send an application to the Department.
 International students should apply online at CSU Mentor or through the Center for International Education.